-Mitigation Strategy for ADIRU: The system-level mitigation strategy for the ADIRU is currently modeled as a hierarchical parallel timed state machine.
-This is the first method we have chosen to solve the problem, but other techniques, possibly involving reasoning and search could also be applicable.
-A benefit of using a timed FSM-s is that they allow (some level of) verification via model checking.
-Fig 6 captures the mitigation strategy for each Accelerometer fault.
+Mitigation Strategy for ADIRU: The system-level mitigation strategy for the ADIRU is modeled as a hierarchical parallel timed state machine.
+Fig 11 captures the mitigation strategy for each Accelerometer fault.
 An initial command is issued to RESET the Accelerometer component, hoping that this will get the Accelerometer to work correctly.
 If despite the reset, the same Accelerometer is identified as a fault-source within a specified time-limit, then command is issued to STOP the Accelerometer.